Contracting civil engineers turn the plans of consulting civil engineers - the designers - into reality

 Ask employers during the selection process to see if they operate a training scheme for graduates and if you will be offered a place.
 For details of companies that offer approved training schemes see the ICE Approved employers search.

-To gain chartered status, you'll need to show you have achieved certain development objectives, as well as evidencing a combination of personal reports, continuing professional development (CPD) records and other work documents.
+To gain chartered status, you'll need to show you have achieved certain development objectives.
+You’ll also need to evidence a combination of personal reports, continuing professional development (CPD) records and other work documents.
 CPD is an important element of career progression for civil engineers, and professional bodies such as ICE provide conferences, courses and workshops on a range of subjects to support this.

 Career prospects